Julgodis/Cupcake-Compiler/README.md

 cupcake examples/EXAMPLE_NAME/main.jai
 ```

-Because the specification for JAI is not complete, writing a documention is stupid.
-Though some nice people have written stuff about the language that could be used as documention.
+Because the specification for JAI is not complete, writing a documentation is stupid.
+Though some nice people have written stuff about the language that could be used as documentation.

 [Jai Primer](https://sites.google.com/site/jailanguageprimer/) by Jorge Rodríguez.

 [Jai Programming Language – Resources and Information](https://sites.google.com/site/jailanguageprimer/) by Inductive.

-After using Cupcake if you have some nice code examples please send them in [support@jonathanwase.se](mailto://support@jonathanwase.se) and I'll added them to the exemples folder.
+After using Cupcake, if you have any nice code examples, please send them to [support@jonathanwase.se](mailto://support@jonathanwase.se) and I added them to the examples folder.

 ### Features ###